What are the differences between the many different types of screenwriting credits that you see onscreen?

-If the story was purchased by a signatory production company or studio from a professional writer, they are entitled to this credit, even if they are later replaced by writers that are later credited with the overall final script.
+If a signatory production company or studio purchased the story from a professional writer, the writer is entitled to this credit, even if they are later replaced by writers that are later credited with the overall final script.
 This happens a lot in Hollywood.

 And it doesn’t stop there.
 Many ask, “Why don’t producers get any writing credit if they conceive a story and go out to hire writers for it?”
 They do, but it usually constitutes the writing of a treatment — at least.
 A prime example is Steven Spielberg and his involvement with the 1982 classic Poltergeist.

 More than two writers may not share story credit.

 This credit is utilized much less these days.
 When and if you do see it, the credit refers to a writer that has taken previous source material and conceptualized a new and different story from it, using that source material only as a springboard.